The Australian newspaper says illegal downloads are the reason music sales fell to their lowest point in 23 years. It is no longer online.

 Around the time CD sales took off, the record industry began a process of consolidation.
 This left four major companies accounting for most global sales.
 About 70 percent in the USA, more in some other western countries.

-Squeezing out innovation
+Music industry squeezing out innovation

 Along the way the new mega-companies trimmed their rosters of acts.
 They began playing it safe; which meant squashing innovation and creativity.
 They also started mining their back catalogues more than in the past.
 I can’t quote numbers, but old music accounts for a sizable share of today’s total sales.